-- We consider that as there is merit in leaving historical data unadjusted and the only differentiating factor between the Siegel method and the Ibbotson method is an adjustment for unexpected inflation the Siegel method is redundant. - Significant issues with survey design, responses, and timeliness greatly limit the usefulness and relevance of survey methods. - We have concern with theoretical basis of the Wright method and the lack of data showing a consistent negative relationship between the risk-free rate and the market risk premium.
+- We consider that as there is merit in leaving historical data unadjusted-and the only differentiating factor between the Siegel method and the Ibbotson method is an adjustment for unexpected inflation-the Siegel method is redundant. - Significant issues with survey design, responses, and timeliness greatly limit the usefulness and relevance of survey methods.